|Chase Sapphire Preferred Card||Chase Sapphire Reserve Card|

 Some Advantages of the Chase Sapphire Preferred Over the Chase Sapphire Reserve

 Also, the Preferred comes with a larger signup bonus of 60,000, while the signup bonus for the Reserve is at 50,000.
 You can only receive one bonus from a Sapphire card within a span of 48 months.
 It would be smart to first apply for the Preferred and earn a higher bonus.
-Then, if you would like to receive the extra benefits from the Reserve you can always upgrade the card to the Reserve.
+Then, if you would like to receive the extra benefits from the Reserve you can always upgrade the card to the Reserve (you will need to wait 13 months from account opening before Chase will allow you to upgrade).

 Additionally, getting approved for the Preferred card is somewhat easier than getting approved for the Reserve card, which will need a top-notch score, since the credit limit for a Reserve credit card starts by $10,000 while the credit limit for the Preferred starts by $5,000.